24

 Photo by Home of Carlsberg

-Copenhagen is surrounded by water, making a boat tour the perfect way to discover some of the city’s most iconic attractions such as the Little Mermaid, the Opera, and Amalienborg Palace.
-As you sail through the narrow canals and the historic harbor, you’ll have the perfect view of Copenhagen’s diverse architecture - from historic houses and modern buildings.
+Copenhagen is surrounded by water, making a boat tour the perfect way to discover some of the city’s most iconic attractions, such as the Little Mermaid, the Opera, and Amalienborg Palace.
+As you sail through the narrow canals and the historic harbor, you’ll have the perfect view of Copenhagen’s diverse architecture, from historic houses to modern buildings.

 The church blends the charm of a medieval rural church with the grandeur of Gothic urban elements.
-The pointed arches, battlements, and soaring vaults gives a cathedral-like look, while the light-yellow bricks and solid pillars showcases Danish masonry.
+The pointed arches, battlements, and soaring vaults give it a cathedral-like look, while the light-yellow bricks and solid pillars showcase Danish masonry.

 You can visit Grundtvig’s Church most days; however, it’s closed to visitors on Mondays.
 On public holidays, sightseeing is not permitted, but everyone is welcome to attend the service held on these days.